JetBrains/kotlin-multiplatform-dev-docs/topics/ios-liquid-glass.md

 ## Add title metadata to routes

-SwiftUI's `NavigationStack` displays a navigation bar title for each pushed destination.
+On iOS, each pushed destination has a title that appears in the navigation bar, as well as in the back stack revealed by long-pressing the back button.
 We'll store titles directly on the route objects, so each route is self-describing and Swift can read the title without round-trips to Kotlin.

 1. In the `navigation/Routes.kt` file, add `title` and `subtitle` properties to `AppRoute`: